 6.2.1 Network layout model

-6.2.1.1 Co-existence between NTN and TN
+6.2.1.1 Co-existence between NTN satellite and TN

-Cellular cell structure is considered for both NTN and TN network layout.
+Cellular cell structure is considered for both NTN satellite and TN network layout.

-Referring to TR 38.811[5] Section 6.3 and Annex A, a 3D global coordinate system is considered (Earth-Centred Earth Fixed) for simulating NTN beams direction and location on the earth surface.
-It means the NTN beam location, TN randomly dropping location are generated with a set of three parameters (x,y,z).
+Referring to TR 38.811[5] Section 6.3 and Annex A, a 3D global coordinate system is considered (Earth-Centred Earth Fixed) for simulating NTN satellite beams direction and location on the earth surface.
+It means the NTN satellite beam location, TN randomly dropping location are generated with a set of three parameters (x,y,z).

-Deployment of NTN and TN cells and UEs for co-existence study is listed in Table 6.2.1.1-1.
+Deployment of NTN satellite and TN cells and UEs for co-existence study is listed in Table 6.2.1.1-1.

-Note: The NTN UE(s) shall be dropped at the edge of the “central 19 TN cells (cluster)”.
+NOTE: The NTN UE(s) shall be dropped at the edge of the “central 19 TN cells (cluster)”.
 For Case 1 (Urban scenario), an Isolation distance of 1500m as 2*ISD is considered to reflect the NTN-TN selection algorithm at the border, assuming TN connection will always be prioritized over NTN.

 As defined in Figure 6.2.1.1-1, isolation distance is the distance between the blue-dotted line which represents TN cell boarder and the red line.
 No UEs deployed in the isolation region is assumed to reduce the calculation complexity.